synaptics-astra/doc/linux/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To flash an Astra image from an external USB drive simply copy the image directory to the USB drive.
-The USB drive will need a Fat32 formatted file system with enough capacity to fit the Astra image.
+The USB drive will need a partition witha a Fat32 formatted file system with enough capacity to fit the Astra image.
 Insert the USB drive into either the USB 3.0 or USB 2.0 ports on the board and boot to the U-Boot prompt.
 All three U-Boot types support flashing from an external USB drive.

 Write the image to eMMC using the command::